abhirajsinghjhajj/To-do-app/README.md

 A simple, fully client-side to-do list web application built with **HTML**, **CSS**, and **JavaScript**.
 This app allows users to **sign up**, **log in**, **manage tasks**, and **log out** — all without a backend.
 It uses `localStorage` for persisting user data and tasks.

-> ⚠️ **Note**: This app is for educational/demo purposes only.
-Do not use real passwords or sensitive information.

 ---

 ## 🌟 Features